yeti-switch/doc/en/web-interface/billing/invoices.rst

     Billing duration
 	Billed calls duration calculated based on call duration and billing intervals(initial and next interval length).
 Calculated as sum(customer_duration) from CDRs.
     Type
-        Generation of the invoice can be performed manually or automatically, if invoices autogeneration period for account was choosen.
+        Generation of the invoice can be performed manually or automatically, if invoices auto-generation period for account was chosen.
         Three types of invoices are available: Auto, Auto partial and Manual.
     Direction
         The invoice can have on the two possible directions: Vendor or Customer.